How to Make Delicious Koki Corn (African Pudding) at Home

 The leaves must be heated and wilted over an open high flame to make them flexible.

-Then, cut the alluminum into large squares/ rectangles and place a piece of the leaf / saran wrap on it.
-Repeat the process and set them aside
+Then, cut the aluminium into large squares/ rectangles and place a piece of the leaf/saran wrap on it.
+Repeat the process and set them aside.

-Then quickly fold alluminum over it, and press sides into a rectangle shape making sure to press inwards so none of the Koki runs out.
+Then, quickly fold the aluminium over it and press the sides into a rectangle shape, making sure to press inwards so none of the Koki runs out.

 Place the Koki corn in the pot with reserved cobs.

 Line the bottom of a large stock pot with reserved cobs.
 Add enough water to almost but not quite submerge the cobs.
-Cover the cobs with a layer aluminium foil .
+Cover the cobs with a layer of aluminium foil.
 The Koki corn should not come in contact with the water so they don’t get soggy.

 Method of preparation